 - 1. dial 9-911 from a campus phone, or 911 from any available phone.
 The county emergency response team will be activated and send an ambulance, the fire department, and police. - The next step is to dial ext.
-7236 from a campus phone; or (510) 465-3514 or (510) 466-7236 from any available phone.
+7236 from a campus phone; or (510) 466-7236 from any available phone.
 Safety Services will respond to the emergency and notify the campus nurse.
 If required, Safety Services will contact emergency response services (i.e., ambulance, fire, police, etc.).

 In cases of illness or an accident that is serious but not life threatening, dial ext.
-7236 from a campus phone; or (510) 465-3514 or (510) 466-7236 from any available phone.
+7236 from a campus phone; or (510) 466-7236 from any available phone.
 Safety Services will respond and notify the campus nurse and/or call 911, if necessary.